hendrik-sill/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 has subscribed to a term deposit.
 The aim of this pipeline is to predict whether a particular client will subscribe to a term deposit or not given the different attributes contained in the dataset.
 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
-The best performing model was an ensemble based approach chosen by Azure AutoML with an accuracy of .
+The best performing model was a Voting Ensemble model chosen by Azure AutoML with an accuracy of 91.74%.

 ## Scikit-learn Pipeline